There’s a road running across the mountains connecting Tellico Plains, Tennessee to Robbinsville, North Carolina.

 Of course, the 43-mile ribbon that is the Cherohala Skyway isn’t exactly a secret.

-It’s frequently traveled and well-publicized.
-It connects two national forests, the Cherokee and Nantahala, which collectively draw millions of visitors each year.
+The National Scenic Byway is frequently traveled and well-publicized.
+It connects the Cherokee and Nantahala National Forests (Chero … hala) which collectively draws millions of visitors each year.

 But while millions have been to the mountains, I can promise you millions haven’t been to Tellico Plains.
 It’s a sleepy little mountain town right on the edge of where it starts to get wild.